 I want to tell you very briefly before we take some more questions, if you have any, when I conducted a study asking immigrant, Spanish-speaking immigrant students, primarily Guatemalan, about their experiences in US public schools, the overwhelming response that I got was, "We want to become bicultural.
 We want to know what it's like to be a US teenager.
 We want to learn about US culture.
 We want to tell American teenagers about our culture that we're so proud of, that we celebrate so deeply."
 But those spaces, that structural mechanism to bring students together, just didn't exist because they felt siloed into their language learner programs.
 They didn't have lunch with the English-speaking population.
 They didn't play on sports teams with the English-speaking population because so many of them worked after school.
 Those sorts of conduits for cultural exchange just don't super exist in the landscape of many public schools, at least not here in New York.
 That's a huge aspect of policy revision and really structural change that would facilitate the exchange of so much cultural wealth and a strengthened school community.

-- Of course, we can hop over to the Q&A. We don't have any questions that have come in quite yet, but it does look like somebody in response to the case study did type in that they would use the district translator to connect families and see what concerns or challenges are.
+- We have a response to the case study with a participant saying they would use the district translator to connect families and see what concerns or challenges are.

 - That's a great idea.
 That's fantastic.
 You know, I mentioned the power of you know, I'm not asking you to go out and become fluent in Ukrainian, right?
 But if it is possible to learn some phrases, to learn some words in the language that your district is starting to see, even if you butcher it, you are manifesting this idea that your identity, your language has value to me, a member of this school community.

-- Awesome, awesome.
-We had somebody type in what if you cannot learn languages and how to engage.
+- Our first question asks "what if you cannot learn languages and how to engage?"

 - Yeah, yeah, that's a tricky one, Linda.
 I've worked with a lot of school districts that have had really rapid influxes of a population where they do not have the support staff with the language capability.
 I think a lot can be done through nonverbal communication, a lot of smiling, a lot of pantomiming, a lot of Google Translate, right?
 I think there are opportunity, you know, I worked with a student who only spoke, it was either K'iche' or Mam, which are indigenous languages from Guatemala.
 We spent hours using the Google Street View.
 I don't know if you're familiar with this function, and stick with me a sec.
 It's where you can take a little person icon and walk around an area on Google Maps.
 This student and I couldn't communicate very well to one another because K'iche' is an entirely different language.
 But I could see his hometown.
 I could see where he played soccer and that at the very least, did we do good trauma therapy?
 We certainly did not.
 But there was a connection, right?
 He knew that he was loved, he knew that he belonged, and he knew that I cared enough about him to try and get it, right?
 That goes, it's imperfect, but it goes a long way.